EMIC-Electronics/community/_api/Actuators/Rele/Readme.md

 - `void relay2(uint8_t statusRelay2)`: This method is responsible for set the status of the second relay.

 # Changelog
+## Version 1.0.2:
+### Description
+The representation of the user functions in the `Rele.emic` file has been modified to fix minor errors in the type conversions.

+### Fixes.
+- Implemented a new representation of the user functions in the `Rele.emic` file.
+- Modified the enumeration of relay states.

+### Files Modifies
+- Rele_v1.0.2.emic (Previous version: 1.0.1)
+- Rele_v1.0.1.h (Previous version: 1.0.0)
+- Rele_v1.0.1.h (Previous version: 1.0.0)
+- 01_INICIO.emic (From Relay module)

 ## Version 1.0.1:
 ### Description